SmileAPI/smile-openapi/docs/Chapter-3.md

 ## Authentication

 The Smile API uses HTTP Basic Auth.
 A set of credentials called API key and API secret, which is associated with your developer account can be used to access the Smile Network.
-To retrieve your credentials, contact access@getsmileapi.com
+To retrieve your credentials, simply register and access the API Keys section of the [developer portal](https://portal.getsmileapi.com).

 To retrieve data from our API, you should include in your Authorization header, the word **Basic**, followed by a space and a base64-encoded (non-encrypted) string **apikey:apisecret** or '**Authorization: Basic {base64 encoded string}**'.